 [Motion 51, [21] and [133]]

-Each STA of a non-AP MLD that is operating on an enabled link shall independently maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
+Each STA of a non-AP MLD that is operating on an enabled link shall maintain its own power management mode and power states as defined in 11.2 (Power management) and 10.47 (Target wake time (TWT)).
 Frame exchanges on an enabled link are possible when the STA of the non-AP MLD operating on that link is in the awake state (see 11.2.3 (Power management in a non-DMG infrastructure network)).

 NOTE – A setup link is defined as enabled if at least one TID is mapped to that link and is defined as disabled if no TIDs are mapped to that link (see 33.x.p.q (TID-to-link mapping)).